blblack/tofurkey/README.md

-# tofurkey - Distributed sync for TCP Fastopen key rotations
+# tofurkey - a tool for distributed sync of TCP Fastopen key rotations

 This is a simple daemon which manages the timely, synchronized, deterministic rotation of TCP Fastopen (TFO) keys across a cluster of